Ellesmere Port: History

 By the mid-20th century, thanks to the opening of the Manchester Ship Canal in 1894 and the Stanlow Oil Refinery in the 1920s, Ellesmere Port had expanded so that it now incorporated the villages of Great and Little Sutton, Hooton, Whitby, Overpool and Rivacre as suburbs.
 The town centre itself had moved from the Station Road/Dock Street area, to an area that had once been home to a stud farm (indeed, the former Ellesmere Port and Neston Borough Council officially referred to the town centre as Stud Farm for housing allocation purposes) around the crossroads of Sutton Way/Stanney Lane and Whitby Road.

 The foundation stone for Ellesmere Port Civic Hall was laid by the Chairman of Ellesmere Port Borough Council, Horace Black, on 2 May 1953.
 It was designed in the modernist style and completed in 1955.
+The Ellesmere Port Council Offices were constructed just to the southwest of the civic hall and completed in 1969.

 In the 20th century, a number of new housing estates were developed, many of them on the sites of former farms such as Hope Farm and Grange Farm.
 Many estates consisted of both council housing and privately owned houses and flats.

 Ellesmere Port, in more recent times has had an influx of immigrants from Liverpool.
 Thus demand for housing increased with the opening of the Vauxhall Motors car plant in 1962.
 Opened as a components supplier to the Luton plant, passenger car production began in 1964 with the Vauxhall Viva.
 The plant is now Vauxhall's only car factory in Britain, since the end of passenger car production at the Luton plant in 2004 (where commercial vehicles are still made).
 Ellesmere Port currently produces the Vauxhall Astra model on two shifts, employing 2,500 people.

 In the mid-1980s, the Port Arcades, a covered shopping mall was built in the town centre.
 By the 1990s, it was the retail sector rather than the industrial that was attracting workers and their families to the town.
 This was boosted with the building of the Cheshire Oaks outlet village and the Coliseum shopping park, which also included a multiplex cinema; prior to this since the closure of the cinema in Station Road, Little Sutton (King's cinema) and the Queen's cinema adjacent to Ellesmere Port railway station in the 1960s the town's only cinema had been a single screen in the EPIC Leisure Centre.

-Since 1974 Ellesmere Port has been an unparished area when the civil parish of Ellesmere Port was abolished and all its functions were assumed by the new district of Ellesmere Port and Neston.
-The district was abolished in 2009, and the town no longer has its own council.

 In August 2012, Marks & Spencer opened their largest store (apart from Marble Arch in London) on a site near the Coliseum shopping park.